Main Menu | Site Map | Search | Contact | Copyright

 Chicago & Pittsburg.
 During her graduate studies at the University of Chicago she served as a teaching assistant, intern, counselor, and research associate under Carl Rogers (1902 - 1987).
 Those years, 1953-60, under the influence of Rogers, marked a phenomenal growth in client centered therapy.
 By 1960 her experience as a therapist and Research Associate earned her an invitation to the faculty at Duquesne University in Pittsburg.
 As Chairman of the Department of Psychology from 1962 to 1967 she participated in establishing a unique program in existential psychology.
 She participated in leading workshops nationally with the Institute of Man and laid the foundation for a counseling center at Duquesne University that served as a model for others.

 Minneapolis.
-After her marriage to Roman Verostko in 1968 they moved to Minneapolis where she taught at the University of Minnesota before taking a position as a senior clinical psychologist at the Ramsey County Mental Health Clinic where she served for 18 years (1971-1989).
+After we were married in 1968 we moved to Minneapolis where Alice taught at the University of Minnesota before taking a position as a senior clinical psychologist at the Ramsey County Mental Health Clinic where she served for 18 years (1971-1989).
 She also conducted graduate seminars for five years at the Minnesota School for Professional Psychology.
 Following her retirement from Ramsey she continued a private practice at her home office until 2003.
 In addition she was active with the Minnesota Sandplay Therapy Group, and served on its board of directors.
 Her interest in educating women led her to serve in various roles with the Minneapolis branch of the American Association of University Women.
 She served on the scholarship committee and was especially proud of their scholarship program for young women.

 Fred Rogers Center

-By improvising the scale and composition of the drawings for the book Roman created a large two storey installation, WIM: the Upsidedown Mural for the Fred Rogers Early Childhood Learning Center at St. Vincent College, Latrobe , Latrobe, PA.
+With the help of Alice's critical eye I improvised the scale and composition of the book drawings for a two storey installation, WIM: the Upsidedown Mural for the Fred Rogers Early Childhood Learning Center at St. Vincent College, Latrobe , Latrobe, PA.

-For both Roman and Alice this 2008 project brought them full circle to a place where they began, forty years earlier.
-Both the book and the mural stand as a tribute to her profound influence, not only on the life and work of Roman, but also on the life of so many others.
+This 2008 project brought us full circle to the place where we had met forty years earlier.
+Both the book and the mural stand as a tribute to her profound influence, not only on my life and work, but also on the life of so many others.
 See WIM: The Upsidedown Book and Mural.

 Notes on Alice & Sandplay Therapy